m4ttsch/omscs-notes-notes/information-security/authentication.md

 As a fun aside: increasing the password length to nine random characters increases the search time to 4.29 years, and increasing it to ten random characters increases the search time to 266 years.

 ## Passwords are not Really Random
-Passwords are not really random, so when an attacker is trying a brute force attack, they don’t have to search for things in a completely random manner.
+Passwords are not really random, so when an attacker is trying a brute force attack, they don't have to search for things in a completely random manner.

 A smart attacker will try popular passwords first - for example, "password" and "123456" - in order to reduce the amount of work that they have to do.

 An attacker can create a **rainbow table** mapping potential passwords to their hash values.
-With this table, the attacker doesn’t even need to perform the hashing directly.
+With this table, the attacker doesn't even need to perform the hashing directly.
 Instead they can just lookup hash values from the password file and see what password maps to those hash values.

 What if two users pick the same password?
 This is not an unlikely occurrence, given the popularity of a relatively small set of common passwords.